digitalbazaar/bedrock-test/README.md

   ]
 };
 ```
-Before each test, or inbetween tests, test-specific data is cleared from the database within the test:
+Before each test, or in-between tests, test-specific data is cleared from the database within the test:
 ```js
 beforeEach(function(done) {
   helpers.removeCollection('publicKey', done);
 });
 ```
-Identites can be set up for a group of tests to avoid repetition.
+Identities can be set up for a group of tests to avoid repetition.
 In this case, an identity is set up for a regular user with the associated resource roles.
 Several tests will be run using this identity:
 ```js
 describe('authenticated as regularUser', () => {
   var mockIdentity = mockData.identities.regularUser;